cardboard-iguana/cardboard-iguana.com/notes/how-to-use-find-with-file-metadata.md

 ## -size

-Matches files of size 𝑛.
+Matches files of size `n`.

-Prefix 𝑛 with + or - to match files *strictly* greater than or less than 𝑛 in size.
+Prefix `n` with + or - to match files *strictly* greater than or less than `n` in size.
 To specify useful sizes, use a suffix.

 | Suffix | Meaning   |
 |:------:|:--------- |